takuyahara/test-sonar-cloud/README.md

 I every time take care of coverage.
 When I see my code on GitHub, browser extension shows code highlighted and make me aware of coverage.

-### Greenkeeper
+### ~~Greenkeeper~~
-> AUTOMATED DEPENDENCY MANAGEMENT
+> ~~AUTOMATED DEPENDENCY MANAGEMENT~~

->> Get safety & consistency with real-time monitoring and automatic updates for npm dependencies
+>> ~~Get safety & consistency with real-time monitoring and automatic updates for npm dependencies~~

-I think it's not a good idea to update package immediately because it may destruct app.
+~~I think it's not a good idea to update package immediately because it may destruct app.
 It only must be done if vulnerability has found and it's what Snyk does.
 The reason that I even use Greenkeeper is for performance improvement; package update may improve performance.
-When Greenkeeper detects package update I test whether it improves performance and if it does I apply update even if there is no vulnerability.
+When Greenkeeper detects package update I test whether it improves performance and if it does I apply update even if there is no vulnerability.~~

+Took down because I receive too much update which seems not proper.
+I decided to update dependencies on local with `ncu -u`.

 ### Codecov
 > Develop healthier code.